 The purpose of the Narrative of Revisions is to clearly indicate revisions to a collection since the previous approval

-Collection Title: Application for Merchant Mariner Credential (MMC), Merchant Mariner Medical Certificate Evaluation Report, Small Vessel Sea Service Form, DOT/USCG Periodic Drug Testing Form, Merchant Mariner Evaluation of Fitness for Entry Level Ratings OMB Control No.: 1625-0040
+Collection Title: Application for Merchant Mariner Credential (MMC), Merchant Mariner Medical Certificate Evaluation Report, Small Vessel Sea Service Form, DOT/USCG Periodic Drug Testing Form, Merchant Mariner Evaluation of Fitness for Entry Level Ratings, Merchant Mariner Credential, Merchant Mariner Medical Certificate, Recognition of Foreign Certificate

+OMB Control No.: 1625-0040

 Current Expiration Date: 06/30/2012

-Collection Instruments: CG-719B, CG-719K, CG-719S, CG-719P, CG-719K/E
+Collection Instruments: CG-719B, CG-719K, CG-719S, CG-719P, CG-719K/E, CG-4610, CG-4610A, and CG-4610B

 The following listed below are revisions to the collection:

 Changed the title of this collection to reflect the proper names of each instrument in the collection.

+Added the Merchant Mariner Credential (CG-4610), Merchant Mariner Medical Certificate (CG-4610A), and Recognition of Foreign Certificate (CG-4610B).
+This addition does not impact the total burden hours or cost placed on the respondents.

 Revisions to CG-719S: